Simo72/CV/README.md

 **Head London** (Oct15 to Jan17)
 *Financial Controller*
-Improving systems
+Working with
-Working closely with heads and MD
+Working closely with heads of department and MD

 **Cobham Communications** (May15 to Sep15)
 *Financial Analyst (contract)*
+Managing to understand complex international systems to provide analysis

 **Mediacom** (Apr14 to Mar15)
 *Finance Manager*
+Re-design of staff reporting (over 1000 staff)
+Working closely with HR to enable two uncompatable systems work togeather